rizwanahmed786508/rizwanahmed786508/README.md

 > *"The goal is to turn data into information, and information into insight."* — **Carly Fiorina**

-### 💬 Let's build intelligent systems that solve real-world problems using Artificial Intelligence.
+### 💬 Turning data into intelligent decisions through Machine Learning and Artificial Intelligence.

 Open to Machine Learning internships, research collaborations, and AI engineering opportunities worldwide.